 Paying into a pension allows you to obtain tax relief on your contributions.
 If you are a basic rate taxpayer in England and Wales and you contribute £8,000 into your personal pension then the government will add £2,000 meaning that in total you have invested £10,000 into your pension.

-If you are a higher rate taxpayer then pensions are even more tax efficient for you as you can claim back even more through your Self Assessment return or by contacting HMRC.
+If you are a higher rate taxpayer then pensions are even more tax efficient for you.
+This is done by claiming your entitlement through your Self Assessment return or by contacting HMRC.
 A 40% taxpayer who contributes £6,000 to their personal pension will have £4,000 added to this by the government so pensions really are an extremely tax efficient way of saving money.
 For 45% taxpayers to get £10,000 they only need to contribute £5,500 and the government will top this up by £4,500.

 Types of Pensions

 Self Invested Personal Pensions (SIPPs) are similar to personal pensions but offer a far greater choice of how your money is invested.
 Everyone under 75 can contribute to a SIPP.
-Parents of children can also set up Junior SIPPs but it is important to remember that the child will not be able to access the money until they are 55 years old.
+Parents of children can also set up Junior SIPPs.
+It is however important to remember that the child will not be able to access the money until they are 55 years old.

-Currently anyone over the age of 55 can withdraw 25% of their pension pot as a tax free lump sum which you can spend on whatever you want.
-It is generally advisable to be careful when drawing down and spending your pension money and to seek financial advice as there could be tax and other implications.
+Currently anyone over the age of 55 can withdraw 25% of their pension pot as a tax free lump sum.
+This money can be spent on whatever they want.
+It is generally advisable to be careful when drawing down and spending your pension money.
+As always seek financial advice as there could be tax and other implications.

 In the UK when you die then there is inheritance tax charged on your estate.
 This is currently charged at 40% on the value of your estate that exceeds £325,000 or £650,000 for those people who are married.

-If your estate is likely to be liable to inheritance tax then it is certainly worth taking action sooner rather than later to minimise the tax you have to pay HMRC and provide more to your family members.
+If your estate is likely to be liable to inheritance tax then it is certainly worth taking action sooner rather than later.
+It is recommended that you speak to a financial adviser to reduce the amount of tax payable to HMRC.
+Doing so is tax efficient and also allows you to leave more money to your family and descendants.

 Capital Gains Tax